Is AI going the same way as VR?

 That is literally a ‘One Trillion Dollars Question’!
 Based on the article, there is an estimated investment of one Trillion Dollars going into the Artificial Intelligence.

-But if we look no further than this year Nobel Price winners, things get more confused.
-On one side there are MIT economists Daron Acemoglu and Simon Johnson, who got the Nobel Price in Economic Science.
-On the other side is the ‘godfather of AI’ Geoffrey Hinton, with the Nobel Price in Physics.
+But if we look no further than this year’s Nobel Prize winners, things get more complex.
+On one side, there are MIT economists Daron Acemoglu and Simon Johnson, who received the Nobel Prize in Economic Sciences for their work on how institutions shape economic outcomes.
+Their research suggests that technology, including AI, could widen inequality if not managed carefully.
+On the other side is the ‘godfather of AI,’ Geoffrey Hinton, who shared the Nobel Prize in Physics for his foundational contributions to machine learning.
+Hinton’s work has enabled AI systems to learn and adapt in ways previously thought impossible, but he has also warned about the risks of unchecked AI development.